tc39/code-of-conduct/index.md

 * Who, if anyone, was involved in the violation.
 * Whether this is an ongoing situation.

-This information will be collected in writing, and whenever possible the Committee’s deliberations will be recorded and retained (e.g. IRC transcripts, email discussions, or recorded voice conversations).
+This information will be collected in writing, and whenever possible the Committee’s deliberations will be recorded and retained (e.g. chat transcripts, email discussions, or recorded voice conversations).

 The Committee should aim to have a resolution agreed very rapidly; if not agreed within a week, it will inform the parties of the planned date.